| |

 Compared to the last report, demand for all types of hay in Idaho is moderate.

-this time last year.
+Prices are higher than they were this time last year.

 People are still worried about a drought in most areas around Idaho with

-the water supply still being low.
+the water supply being low.

 The hay yields around the whole state are going to be short this year